 “Empowering Action to Move Forward”

-Strength, Perseverance, Persistence, Purposefulness
+Navigating life’s challenges as a community with Strength, Perseverance, Persistence, and Purposefulness

 Great Leadership Helping Our Community Become Stronger

 In 2010 Kimberly Baine-Tillem founded The Sophie House to assist single working mothers and their children during a time of crisis.
 The idea was based on being able to offer community support and resources to those that didn’t have any.

 In order to make the biggest impact on future success of single parents, it was determined in 2020 the most crucial component needed was to provide families with financial assistance for childcare.
 This assistance would allow single parents to work while providing some financial freedom to care for their children.